grompe/BTWTweak/README.md

   Ink and Quill, crafted with glass bottle, feather and ink sac; paper, and 1 experience level to rename stuff / make name tags.

+- Name tags can also rename chests, furnaces, dispensers, brewing stands.

 - Written Book recipe was also changed to require Ink and Quill.

+- Ink and Quill can also be used to edit sign posts.

+- Fishing hook can now catch items and other entities it couldn't before.

 - Block of Padding now reduces fall damage, like a proper soft block.